Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/09-middleware/05-server-update.md

 # HEADERS IN OUR SERVER
 ---
-In this module we'll add header files in our server.
+In this module, we'll add header files in our server.

 <hr />